Clave-EIDEAnalog/pgUI/Tutorial_Texts and panels.md

 to your code *before* the line 'pg.display.update()' and *after* the 'Erase window command'; depending on the relative position to the rest of your existing drawing commands, the pgUI objects will appear *on top of* or *behind* your game/app objects:
 ![](https://user-images.githubusercontent.com/64075009/116532848-05012080-a8e1-11eb-922d-f807404ca775.png)

-pgUI objects ("Chimp says: Hello world!") appearing on the bottom.
+pgUI objects ("Chimp says: 'Please do not!'") appearing behind the chimp.